 261. Matters to be considered by Tribunal in making determination

+(1) Subject to this section, the Tribunal, in acting under this Division in relation to a reviewable regulatory decision —

+(a) must not consider any matter other than review related matter (and any matter arising as a result of consultation under paragraph (b)); and

+(b) must, before making a determination that relates to a designated reviewable regulatory decision, take reasonable steps to consult with (in such manner as the Tribunal thinks appropriate) —

+(i) users and prospective users of the pipeline services; and

+(ii) any user or consumer associations or user or consumer interest groups,

+that the Tribunal considers have an interest in the determination, other than a user or consumer association or a user or consumer interest group that is a party to the review.

 (1) Subject to this section, the Tribunal, in reviewing a reviewable regulatory decision, must not consider any matter other than review related matter.

-(2) The Tribunal, in reviewing a reviewable regulatory decision, must—

-(a) in all cases, have regard to any document—

-(i) prepared, and used, by the original decision maker for the purpose of making the reviewable regulatory decision; and

-(ii) that the decision maker has made publicly available; and

-(b) in the case of a reviewable regulatory decision that is a Ministerial coverage decision, also have regard to any document—

-(i) prepared, and used, by the NCC for the purpose of making the NCC recommendation relating to the Ministerial coverage decision; and

-(ii) that the NCC has made publicly available.
+[(2) deleted]

-(3) In addition, if in a review, the Tribunal is of the view that a ground of review has been established, the Tribunal may allow new information or material to be submitted if the new information or material—
+(3) If in a review, other than a review that relates to a designated reviewable regulatory decision, the Tribunal is of the view that a ground of review has been made out, the Tribunal may allow new information or material to be submitted if the new information or material—

 (a) would assist it on any aspect of the determination to be made; and